anupaa/Learn-Legacy-Redux/README.md

 # Redux Legacy Example App(The React-Redux Bank)

-This application demonstrates how to use legacy Redux in a React application.
-It covers setting up the Redux store, defining reducers and action creators, and connecting Redux to React components.
+This application demonstrates how to use legacy Redux in a React application, including handling asynchronous operations with middleware.
+It covers setting up the Redux store, defining reducers and action creators, connecting Redux to React components, and using middleware for async actions.

 ## Table of Contents
 - [Introduction]